 - Remove from heat.
-Stir in the vanilla extract and butter extract.
+Stir in the heavy cream first, and then the vanilla extract and butter extract.

 - Pour warm white chocolate mixture over cereal.
 Stir it all together gently, making sure not to break the cereal.
 Wait about 3–4 minutes (no longer) and then gently fold in the sprinkles.

 - Discard any excess confectioners’ sugar.
-Store at room temperature up to 1 week or in the refrigerator for up to 2 weeks, if it lasts that long!
+Store tightly covered at room temperature for up to 1 week, or in the refrigerator for up to 2 weeks, if it lasts that long!

 - Special Tools (affiliate links): Glass Mixing Bowls | Butter Extract | Nonpareil Sprinkles